ctalau/web-author-publishing-plugin/README.md

 Publishing support for Web Author
 =================================

-This plugin sends the document to be published to a publishing service.
-Currently it works best with https://github.com/ctalau/xmlpaper-lambda as a backend.
+This plugin adds a **Generate PDF** action in the contextual menu of Web Author.
+It sends the document to be published to a publishing service and retrieves the PDF file.
+Currently it works with https://github.com/ctalau/xmlpaper-lambda as a backend publishing service.

 TODO: